alex-vt/WhisperInput/README.md

 [<img src="example/example_1.jpg" width="49%"/>](example/example_1.jpg)
 [<img src="example/example_2.jpg" width="49%"/>](example/example_2.jpg)

 Voice input is supported in English.
+Multilingual input can be used, see in Installation.

 ## Features